“It is certainly a very fine recording – among the very best new recordings of these works that I have heard in recent years.“

 Award-winning in the Spring and Fall 2020 Global Music Awards international competition, Ingrid Carbone receives three bronze medals: in March (the only Italian pianist awarded) for her CD on Schubert “L’Enchantement Retrouvé”), in December (the only classical musician to receive two awards for the two submitted works) for her CD dedicated to Liszt “Les Harmonies de l’Esprit” and for the live performance of Liszt’s Consolation n.
 2 performed in Konstanz, Germany, during the opening ceremony of the international photographic exhibition “Women in Mathematics throughout Europe- A Gallery of Portraits”.

 Both CDs, recorded on Bechstein grand pianos, have been released by Da Vinci Publishing (November 2018 and February 2020) and have received unanimous critical acclaim in Italy and abroad.

-In 2020, the Conservatory of Music of Cosenza, on the occasion of the 50th anniversary celebration ceremony, selects Mrs Carbone as one of the brightest and most successful students that the Conservatory has had, and gives her a plaque “for her highly prestigious artistic activity”.
+In 2020, the Conservatory of Music of Cosenza, on the occasion of its 50th anniversary celebration ceremony, selects Mrs Carbone as one of the brightest and most successful students that the Conservatory has had, and gives her a plaque “for her highly prestigious artistic activity”.

 Mrs Carbone has a wide repertoire which runs from the baroque period (including Bach concertos with string orchestra) to the 20th century.
-She has performed in Austria, China, Germany, Hungary, Israel, Italy, Poland, Spain, Slovenia, amd with orchestra and in duo with violin.
-In Spring 2019 she went to China invited to play, give masterclasses and lectures to piano teachers.
+She has performed in Austria, China, Germany, Hungary, Israel, Italy, Poland, Spain, Slovenia, as a soloist, with orchestra and in duo with violin.
+In China she gave masterclasses and lectures to piano teachers.

 She has been invited to be a jury member of international piano competitions and jury member for Italian Piano Diplomas.
 In 2018 Mrs Carbone has founded the Musical Association “Clara Schumann”, of which she is the President.